ipfs-inactive/docs/README.md

 ## Bounties

-Successfully closing an issue with the [`bounty` tag](https://github.com/ipfs/docs/issues?q=is%3Aopen+is%3Aissue+label%3Abounty) by producing a production-ready piece of documentation can earn you not only the undying love of the IPFS community — it can net you a financial reward.
-Check out the [current list of bounty issues →](https://github.com/ipfs/devgrants/projects/1)
+You can earn the undying love of the IPFS community *and* make some money by closing an issue with the [`bounty` tag](https://github.com/ipfs/docs/issues?q=is%3Aopen+is%3Aissue+label%3Abounty)!
+Submissions must be production-ready and meet all the specifications listed on the issue page.
+Check out the [current list of open bounties →](https://github.com/ipfs/devgrants/projects/1)

 ## Legacy code details